DHP-stottepakke/pages/pages/dmp_supporting_info/support_03_legal_ethics.md

 ## Question-specific guidance

-### Responsible institution
+### Involved organisation(s)

-* if >1, specify contracts
+We use an integration with the [Research Organization Registry (ROR)](https://ror.org/search "2024-07-16") to unambigously identify institutions.
+In case the organisation is not registered, type the name and click outside of the text box and the string will be saved.

+Please specify both the host institution and possible collaboration partners or external parties/subcontractors contributing to the project.
+Use the "Add" button to add a project partner.
+If your project has external partners, please indicate any relevant contracts or collaborative agreements for later reference.

 ### Research Ethical Guidelines and Codes of conduct

 #### Will you follow specific codes of conduct?

-All projects need to follow general research ethical guidelines
+All projects are expected to follow general research ethical guidelines

 Forskningsetikkloven
 NESH, NENT and friends